Clemson vs. NC State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Clemson has combined with its opponents to score more than 47.5 points just once this season.
+- Clemson and its opponents have scored at least 47.5 points or more just once this season.

-- NC State and its opponents have combined to score more than 47.5 points in one game this season.

-- The combined points per game average of the two teams, 55.3, is 7.8 points more than Saturday's over/under.
+- The two teams combine to score 55.3 points per game, 7.8 more than the over/under in this contest.

-- This contest's over/under is 30.2 points greater than the 17.3 these two squads combine to surrender per game this season.
+- This contest's over/under is 30.2 points greater than the 17.3 these two squads combine to allow per game this season.

 - Tigers games this season feature an average total of 53.3 points, a number 5.8 points higher than Saturday's over/under.